He is Risen!

 An Easter Egg hunt is a very unique event that only comes around once a year.
 It’s a great event for families and small children.

-Or you could make the egg hunt free and have other paid fundraising events happening at the same time, such as selling food or holding raffles.
+You could also make the egg hunt free and have other paid fundraising events happening at the same time, such as selling food or holding raffles.

 Have an Easter Basket Raffle